 Planning your wedding day will present a multitude of hurdles.
 These range from picking a wedding venue, hiring wedding photographers, ceremony musicians, wedding caterers, organising wedding invites, seating plans, picking a wedding theme and registering for gifts, to, getting your wedding bands sized, writing your vows, organising your makeup artists, hair stylists and ordering the wedding dress.

 And these are just a few elements of creating the elegant wedding day you had always dreamed of!
-Check out our Ultimate Wedding Checklist if you’re looking for ideas and a place to start your planning.
+Check out our Ultimate Wedding Checklist if you’re looking for ideas and a place to start your planning, and the Wedding Budget Calculator if you’re trying to structure the framework for your wedding budget.

 With these aspects in mind, it’s no wonder that good wedding planners are often so sought-after.
 They have experience planning weddings that put smiles on the faces of the bride and groom, and they live for the last minute issues of organising a wedding ceremony or reception.